 I ended up having to do my hair myself.

 When I got home I took the twists out and saw my hair was more damaged than the last time I straightened it with GHDs at 220 degrees (this was before I'd studied Trichology)!

 In the end, I had to cut off around 4-5 inches of the worst damage (about a year's worth of hair growth for me).
 The hair I didn't cut off is significantly more dull, dry and brittle than it ever has been.
 What I didn't know, when I made that fateful salon trip, was that one bad hairdressing session could and would cause so much harm.

 Here's what I should have done to avoid the awful experience, and what you can do to make sure your salon trips are positive.

 - Ask questions in advance - booking a treatment?
 Ask what products they will use.
 Having a hair cut?
 Discuss whether you'll have it cut wet or dry.
 The more you know in advance, the more you can make an informed decision and the better the whole thing will go.

 - Make expectations clear - allergic to parfum?
 Let the salon know and ask that they show you products before using them on you to avoid awkwardness during the appointment.

 - Speak up and keep dialogue going - don't be shy in saying what you like and dislike when it comes to your hair.
-For instance if you asked for only wide toothed combs to be used and you see a smaller one then ask about it.
+For instance, if you asked for only wide-toothed combs to be used and you see a smaller one, ask about it.
 It could just be for a parting so ask questions to understand.
 It's your hair so be confident in controlling how it is treated.

 - Compliment the positives - had the best head massage ever when the stylist shampooed your hair?
 Let them know and let others know.
 That way you'll get more of the good when you book your next appointment.
 Also telling others will help keep your favourite stylist in business so you won't have to start the search again!